Senate Democrats to force war powers vote aimed at blocking Trump's strikes on alleged drug boats

 "What a despicable and thoughtless sentiment it is to glorify killing someone without a trial," Paul wrote.

-Paul later underscored his point to reporters, saying the strikes risk killing innocent people, and there was no evidence the boat was headed to the U.S. He noted that the U.S. never boarded the boat to search for drugs before bombing it.
+Paul underscored his point in a floor speech Wednesday, saying the strikes risk killing innocent people and the administration has presented no evidence that the boats were carrying drugs.

-"I don't care whether it's a Republican president or Democrat president, I think we can't just wantonly kill people without having some kind of process," he said.
+"If anyone gave a you-know-what about justice, perhaps those in charge of deciding whom to kill might let us now there names, present proof of their guilt, show evidence of their crimes," Paul said.
+"Is it too much to ask to know the names of those we kill before we kill them?
+To know what evidence exists of their guilt?
+At the very least, the government should explain how the gang came to be labeled as terrorists."

+Paul added, "the blow-them-to-smithereens crowd also conveniently ignores the fact that death is generally not the penalty for drug smuggling."

 There were similar efforts by Congress over the summer to reassert its authority to declare war as tensions boiled over between Israel and Iran.
 The U.S. became directly involved in the 12-day war by bombing Iran's nuclear facilities before Iran and Israel agreed to a ceasefire.